Thomas Cokayne: Personal life, death and monument

 About 1540 (and definitely by 1545), he married Dorothy, the daughter of Sir Humphrey Ferrers of Tamworth (his stepfather).
 Thomas and Dorothy had seven daughters and three sons.
 Their joint funerary monument lists their children in Latin as: Franciscus Thomas Edwardus Florentia Dorothea Talutha Johanna Johanna Jan Maud.
 Cokayne was frequently visited by the chronicler Raphael Holinshed, Holinshed being a steward of an estate neighbouring Cokayne's Pooley Hall in Warwickshire.

 Cokayne composed his will on 8 December 1591, naming Dorothy and Francis, his eldest son, as his executors, with Sir Humphrey Ferrers and Sir Edward Littleton as supervisors.
 His will made mention of a previous incident, "in regard of some debts he was then entered into", that made him mistrust Francis, but by the time of his death, he evidently had no misgivings.
-Cokayne specifically mentioned that his executors "use no vain pomp nor foolish ceremonies which I have always accounted superstitions" in his funeral.
+Cokayne specifically requested that his executors "use no vain pomp nor foolish ceremonies which I have always accounted superstitions" in his funeral.
 Cokayne died on 15 November 1592 and was buried that night; Dorothy died 3 years later, on 21 December 1595.

 After their deaths, Thomas and Dorothy had a joint memorial raised in St Oswald's Church, Ashbourne.
 Many of his ancestors had similar memorials in the church, but Thomas was the last of the family to erect one.
 The monument is a large alabaster and marble tomb in the Renaissance style.
 Its main feature is a recess, where full-length figures of Thomas and Dorothy face each other, while kneeling over a prayer desk (which is inscribed with a Latin memorial).
 Beneath these figures are two panels, with kneeling figures of their children in miniature: three sons under Thomas and seven daughters under Dorothy.